Baldahero/Packing-Calculator-Test/README.md

 # Packing Calculator - Test Version

 Safe test copy of the NorDan packing calculator.
-The original repository is not modified.
+Created to test the new features.

 ## Confirmed scope